ghidora77/GEE_Labs_Website/docs/B03-Indices.md

 ![image](https://loz-webimages.s3.amazonaws.com/GEE_Labs/B03-03.png)

-> **Question 1**: What are some of the sample pixel values of the NDVI in the below categories.
+> **Question 1**: What are some of the sample pixel values of the NDVI in the below categories?
 Indicate which parts of the images you used and how you determined what each of their values were.
 >
 > 1. Vegetation
 > 2. Urban features